baseprime/grapnel/README.md

 ##### Add support for older browsers not supporting `window.onhashchange` (IE lte 7.0)

 ## Changelog

+##### 0.1.2
+* Increased compatibility
+* Fixed bug where events would run twice if there were more than one matches
+* Added RegEx support for actions

 ##### 0.1.1
 * Compatibility: Map Array workaround for compatibility issues with archaic browsers